ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 2. The MockClaudeClient class does not have an `ensure_messages_initialized` method, which is expected by the fixture.
 3. The error occurs during the setup phase of the test, specifically in the `mock_claude_client_with_responses` fixture.
 4. The inconsistency between the expected interface (with `ensure_messages_initialized`) and the actual implementation is the root cause of the current error.
+5. The `ensure_messages_initialized` method is called within the `messages` property getter, indicating a potential design issue in how the Messages instance is initialized and accessed.

 ## Next Steps